 - You're an athlete and want to continue in your sport, especially if the sport involves jumping, cutting or pivoting

-- More than one ligament or the meniscus in your knee is also injured
+- More than one ligament or the fibrous cartilage in your knee also is injured

 - The injury is causing your knee to buckle during everyday activities